5 Ways to Prepare Your Financials for Construction Bonding Approval

 Increasing your company’s net worth improves your standing with bonding companies.
 In addition, regularly calculate your financial ratios periodically and compare them to industry standards.
 Key ratios to focus on include:

-Debt-to-Equity Ratio: A lower ratio is generally better, indicating that your company is not heavily leveraged with debt.
+Debt-to-Equity Ratio:Â A lower ratio is generally better, indicating that your company is not heavily leveraged with debt.

-Working Capital Ratio: This ratio shows if you have enough current assets to cover current liabilities.
+Working Capital Ratio:Â This ratio shows if you have enough current assets to cover current liabilities.
 A ratio above 1.0 is considered healthy.

-5. Work with a CPA or Construction Financial Expert
+5. Partner with a Construction Financial Specialist

 Benefits of Professional Support:

-Choosing the Right Expert:
+Choosing the Right Professional:

 FAQ: Preparing Financials for Bonding Approval